In Balance Energy

 Energy conversion efficiency is an expression of the amount of energy produced in proportion to the amount of energy consumed or in our case available to a device.
 The sun produces a lot of energy in a wide light spectrum, energy conversion efficiency for Solar PV devices in general are typically from 7% to 20% efficient.
 Commercially available solar PV modules and panels typically operate between 12%-17% efficiency.

-The energy conversion efficiency of a solar panel has a direct effect on the kWh yield and is a key differentiator between different solar panels / modules when specifiying or choosing which is the best equipment to use.
+The energy conversion efficiency of a solar panel has a direct effect on the kWh yield and is a key differentiator between different solar panels / modules when specifying or choosing which is the best equipment to use.

 Top of page